unfencedentity/cloud-org-infra/README.md

    - The Log Analytics Workspace exists

 4. Uses Azure REST API via Invoke-AzRestMethod to configure diagnostics:
-   - Sends all logs (categoryGroup: allLogs)
+   - Sends all logs using categoryGroup allLogs
-   - Sends all metrics (category: AllMetrics)
+   - Sends all metrics using category AllMetrics
    - Connects them to the Log Analytics Workspace

 5. Applies diagnostics to:
-   - Key Vault (if found)
+   - Key Vault if found
-   - Storage Account (discovered automatically by tags: app + environment)
+   - Storage Account discovered automatically by tags app and environment

 If a resource is missing, the script safely skips it and continues deployment.

 ---

-## Why REST API instead of Set-AzDiagnosticSetting?
+## Why REST API instead of Set-AzDiagnosticSetting

-The native PowerShell cmdlet `Set-AzDiagnosticSetting` is unreliable across environments and Az module versions.
+The native PowerShell cmdlet Set-AzDiagnosticSetting is unreliable across environments and Az module versions.

 Using the REST API guarantees:

 - Full Azure API compatibility
 - Correct api-version handling
 - No dependency on unstable PowerShell cmdlets